4.1.8. CX: model for charge exchange plasmas¶

 value: 1.sig

-: the width of the gaussian emission measure
+: the width sup

-: the width of the high-temperature part of
+: the width logt

 : Switch between linear and logarithmic temperature scale for